Barack Obama Bernie Sanders AOC Turned Away From Socialism Post Election Will Zohran Mamdani

 Bernie Sanders abandoned his claim to be the flag bearer of the radical left movement when he caved to the Democratic Party machine once he got too close to beating Hillary Clinton in the 2016 Democratic presidential primary.

-Lastly, the politician every Republican and Conservative loves to hate, Alexandria Ocasio-Cortez, has become so far removed from her DSA roots that Ms. Ocasio-Cortez has been consistently harassed at her town hall meetings for being a fraud-liar.
+Lastly, Â the politician every Republican and Conservative loves to hate, Alexandria Ocasio-Cortez, has become so far removed from her DSA roots that Ms. Ocasio-Cortez has been consistently harassed at her town hall meetings for being a fraud-liar.

 Which brings New York City, if not the entire country, to Zohran Mamdani proudly proclaiming that he too is a Democratic Socialist.

-Setting up low-cost grocery stores to alleviate food deserts is a dicey proposition that seems destined to fail.
+The new Mayor's idea of setting up low-cost grocery stores to alleviate food deserts is a dicey proposition that seems destined to fail.

 For one, government is lousy at running near everything, and Governor Hochul has stated that she is against the idea.